 All properties must be ready for inspection at the time of application, and all utilities must be turned on.
 Items to be checked during the interior inspection include, but are not limited to:

 - Carbon monoxide detector (within 15 feet of every sleeping area) as of Jan.
 1, 2007

 - Smoke detectors operational – one on every level of the dwelling, one in each sleeping area, and one in the common hallway nearest the sleeping area

 - Windows open and close properly and are screened; no cracked or broken glass

-- All gas supply lines have shut-off valve
+- All gas supply lines have a shut-off valve

 - Furnace and water heaters function properly

-- Certification of heating appliance required (contractor must be licensed by the Village of Park Forest)
+- Certification of the heating appliance required (contractor must be licensed by the Village of Park Forest)

 - Chimney flue cleaned and checked if a fireplace is present

 - Electrical service panel boxes (fuse or breaker) are correctly identified

 - Electrical service upgrade to 100 amp service required (MCO 18-290 adopted Jan.
 1, 2006)